carla-simulator/leaderboard-cloud/docs/1_prerequisites.md

 aws --version
 ```

 ### kubectl

-The next tool that will be used is Kubernetes, which will greatly smooth the creation of the cluster the CARLA Leaderboard runs in.
+The next tool that will be used is Kubernetes, which will greatly smooth the creation and management of the CARLA Leaderboard cluster.
 To use it, install kubectl, which is the CLI tool used to interact with the Kubernetes cluster.

 ```bash
 curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"